rclone/rclone/docs/content/sftp.md

 SFTP supports checksums if the same login has shell access and `md5sum` or `sha1sum` as well as `echo` are in the remote's PATH.

-The only ssh agent supported under Windows is Putty's pagent.
+The only ssh agent supported under Windows is Putty's pageant.

 SFTP isn't supported under plan9 until [this issue](https://github.com/pkg/sftp/issues/156) is fixed.